owlbarn/tutorial/book/optimisation/README.md

 It is generally considered the best of the root-finding routines.
 It combines the robustness of Bisection methods, and the iteration speed of Secant and IQI methods.
 The idea is to use the fast algorithm if possible, and turn to the slow but reliable method when in doubt.
 This method is indeed what we implement in Owl for the `Owl_maths_root.brent` method.
-For example, for the above example, we can simply solve it with:
+For example, the above example, can be simply solved with a one-liner.

 ```ocaml
 # let f x = x *. x -.
 2.